-Whenever you type an address, your system will check the hosts file for its presence; if it is present there, you will be directed to the corresponding IP.
+Whenever you type an address, your system will check the hosts file for its presence; if it is present, you will be directed to the corresponding IP.
 If the hostname is not defined in the hosts file, your system will check the DNS server of your internet to look up for the corresponding IP and redirect you accordingly.

 Why Edit /etc/hosts file?